-The aim of the short training ("workshop") is to build the capacity of national CAN-MDS future operators.
-Specifically, training targets to inform the members of the National Core Groups of CAN-MDS on the project and its aims and on what is expected of them in the future.
-Moreover, the training aims to ensure a common understanding (among professionals of core groups in different countries) of the aim and the content of the training & that a common methodology will be used in national trainings and to "pilot" the training module and improve it via the evaluation by identifying potential omissions and suggesting modifications (eliminations/ additions)
+The aim of the short (2-day) training ("workshop") is to build the capacity of national CAN-MDS future operators.
+Specifically, training targets to inform the members of the National Groups of CAN-MDS Operators on the Action and its objectives and on what is expected of them to contribute as system's Opertors in the future.
+Moreover, the training aims to ensure a common understanding of CAN Definitions among professionals with different backgrounds working with and/or for children within and between countries.